circonus-labs/terraform-provider-circonus/website/docs/r/check.html.markdown

 * `active` - (Optional) Whether or not the metric is active or not.
 Defaults to `true`.
 * `name` - (Optional) The name of the metric.
 A string containing freeform text.
-* `tags` - (Optional) A list of tags assigned to the metric.
 * `type` - (Required) A string containing either `numeric`, `text`, `histogram`, `composite`, or `caql`.
-* `units` - (Optional) The unit of measurement the metric represents (e.g., bytes, seconds, milliseconds).
-A string containing freeform text.

 ## Supported Check Types